 Hytera leads the way with a varied range of dispatch solutions

-Hytera offers several dispatch solutions including SmartDispatch for use with DMR Tier 2 Conventional systems, the Hytera DWS (Dispatch WorkStation) Dispatcher for use with DMR Tier III trunking systems, and the very versatile SmartOne for use with DMR Tier 2, Tier 3, and Hytera XPT (Extended Pseudo Trunking) networks.
+Hytera offers several dispatch solutions including SmartDispatch for use with DMR Tier 2 Conventional systems, and the very versatile SmartOne for use with DMR Tier 2, Tier 3, and Hytera XPT (Extended Pseudo Trunking) networks.

 The first thing to note about all these Hytera solutions is that they comprise a series of individual modules, which means customers can build up a dispatch system based on subscriber numbers, network topology and coverage area.